What to consider before agreeing to give early inheritance

 This guide has explained the things you need to know if you're considering giving early inheritance before your death.

 Found this article useful?
-Here are some other guides that may interest you:
+Take a look at our complete guide to inheritance for more.
+And here are some other articles that may interest you:

 - What is inheritance protection for equity release?